TaPhucThanh/NSDateExtensions/README.md

 Matt Johnson, matt@intuitivedesignlabs.com

 ## About
-NSDateExtensions is a port of @erica's [NSDate-Extensions](https://github.com/erica/NSDate-Extensions) for Objective-C placed into a cocoapod for easy integration.
+NSDateExtensions is a port of @erica 's [NSDate-Extensions](https://github.com/erica/NSDate-Extensions) for Objective-C placed into a cocoapod for easy integration.

 ## License